Create a virtual machine

 Create a VM

-Create a VM by referencing your boot disk and specifying a resource profile:
+Create a VM by referencing your boot disk, specifying a resource profile, and choosing a subnet:

 evroc compute virtualmachine create myvm \